 a three-week educational summer program for graduate students.
 The latest information can be found here.

 - Summer programs at IPAM (Institute for Pure and Applied Mathematics), based at the University of California, Los Angeles.
 A complete list of programs at IPAM can be found here.

 - Summer programs at the Fields Institute.
 A complete list of programs at Fields can be found here.
 The Fields Institute is located near the campus of the University of Toronto.

-- Programs at SAMSI (Statistical and Applied Mathematical Sciences Institute), located in the Research Triangle area (Raleigh-Durham-Chapel Hill) of North Carolina.
-In particular, there is the 2013 Industrial Math/Stat Modeling Workshop for Graduate Students, as well as several workshops that are co-sponsored with other institutions.
-A complete list of such workshops can be found here.
+- Programs at SAMSI (Statistical and Applied Mathematical Sciences Institute), located in the Research Triangle area (Raleigh-Durham-Chapel Hill) of North Carolina, include educational and outreach workshops some of which are intended for graduate students; a list of links can be found here.
+In particular, there is the Industrial Math/Stat Modeling Workshop for Graduate Students, as well as several workshops that are co-sponsored with other institutions.
+A complete list of co-sponsored workshops can be found here.
 Finally, SAMSI regularly offers a number of research workshops of interest to AIM students.